kristianmandrup/slush-fuse-rollup/README.md

 `$ npm install -g typescript`

 TypeScript can then be used follows:
-- `gulp ts` - compile TypeScript from `/ts-src` to `/src`
+- `gulp ts` - compile TypeScript from `/ts/src` to `js/src`
-- `gulp watch-ts` - watch `/ts-src` for changes and compile to `/src`
+- `gulp watch-ts` - watch `/ts/src` for changes and compile to ES5 in `js/src`

 `tsconfig.json` can be used to configure TypeScript compilation.
-By default it is set to: `"target": "es5"` Using this approach you can mix and match javascript in `/src` with typescript files in `/ts` seamlessly.
+By default it is set to: `"target": "es5"`.
+Using this approach you can mix and match javascript in `js/src` with typescript files in `/ts/src` seamlessly.

-Note: Typescript can now also directly include `.js` files.
+Note: Typescript can directly include `.js` files if needed.

 ### Serving data
-The `app.js` file exports a `server` variable by default, which references the Object exported by `server.js`.
+The `app.js` file exports an `api` variable by default, which references the API Object in `api.js`.

-You can call `server.api.getData()` to return data served to the app, such as from a remote server via a socket connection or HTTP requests etc.
+You can call `api.getData()` to return data served to the app, such as from a remote server via a socket connection or HTTP requests etc.

-Hint: Customize the `server.api` Object to best suite your app!
+Hint: Customize the API Object to best suite your app!

 ### Create Library
 You can extract pieces of your application as libraries that can be reused across different apps.